-Air Appropriate insufflation and suction of air to minimise over-distension of bowel while maintaining adequate views management Pro-active Anticipates challenges and problems (e.g. flexures and loops) Uses appropriate techniques and strategies to prevent problems and minimise difficulties problem and patient discomfort solving Recognition: Early recognition of technical challenges and difficulties preventing progression (e.g. loops, fixed pelvis) Management: Can articulate and demonstrate a logical approach to resolving technical challenges, including early change in strategy when progress not being made and length of the latery of the later progress for being made Loop Uses appropriate techniques (tip and torque steering, withdrawal, position change) to management minimise and prevent loop formation · · Early recognition of when loop is forming or has formed Understands and can articulate techniques for resolution of loops Resolves loops as soon as technically possible, to minimise patient discomfort and any compromise to scope function Recognises when loop resolution not possible and safely inserts colonoscope with loop, with awareness and management of any associated patient discomfort Pace and Takes sufficient time to maximise mucosal views progress Insertion of colonoscope speed adjusted to minimise looping, prevent problems and manage difficulties Able to complete both insertion and withdrawal at pace consistent with normal service lists, adjusted, depending on difficulty of procedure Patient Conscious awareness of patient discomfort and potential causes at all times comfort Applies logical strategy to minimise any potential or induced discomfort, including anticipation of problems and reducing patient anxiety Able to utilise effective colonoscopy techniques to resolve the majority of pain- related problems without the need for increased analgesia Appropriate escalation of analgesic use if technical strategies unsuccessful in managing patient discomfort Visualisation Visually and digitally examines the rectum and perineum (or stomal) area to ensure no obstruction or contraindication to insertion of instrument Well-judged and timely use of screen washes and water irrigation to ensure clear views Utilises positional changes to maximise mucosal views Ensures optimal luminal views throughout the examination Uses mucosal washing and suction of fluid to ensure optimal visualisation of mucosa, particularly at potential blind spots (caecal pole, flexures, recto- sigmoid).
+1 Air management Appropriate insufflation and suction of air to minimise over-distension of bowel while maintaining adequate views Pro-active Anticipates challenges and problems (e.g. flexures and loops) problem Uses appropriate techniques and strategies to prevent problems and minimise difficulties • and patient discomfort solving Recognition: Early recognition of technical challenges and difficulties preventing progression (e.g. loops, fixed pelvis) Management: Can articulate and demonstrate a logical approach to resolving technical challenges, including early change in strategy when progress not being made chancinges, including early change in strategy when progress not being made Loop Uses appropriate techniques (tip and torque steering, withdrawal, position change) to management minimise and prevent loop formation Early recognition of when loop is forming or has formed Understands and can articulate techniques for resolution of loops Resolves loops as soon as technically possible, to minimise patient discomfort and any compromise to scope function Recognises when loop resolution not possible and safely inserts colonoscope with loop, with awareness and management of any associated patient discomfort with awareness and management of any associated patient discommon Pace and Takes sufficient time to maximise mucosal views progress Insertion of colonoscope speed adjusted to minimise looping, prevent problems and manage difficulties Able to complete both insertion and withdrawal at pace consistent with normal service lists, adjusted, depending on difficulty of procedure Patient Conscious awareness of patient discomfort and potential causes at all times comfort Applies logical strategy to minimise any potential or induced discomfort, including anticipation of problems and reducing patient anxiety Able to utilise effective colonoscopy techniques to resolve the majority of pain- related problems without the need for increased analgesia Appropriate escalation of analgesic use if technical strategies unsuccessful in managing patient discomfort Visualisation Visually and digitally examines the rectum and perineum (or stomal) area to ensure no obstruction or contraindication to insertion of instrument Well-judged and timely use of screen washes and water irrigation to ensure clear views Utilises positional changes to maximise mucosal views Ensures optimal luminal views throughout the examination Uses mucosal washing and suction of fluid to ensure optimal visualisation of mucosa, particularly at potential blind spots (caecal pole, flexures, recto- sigmoid).
 Retroversion in the rectum should be performed to fully visualise the lower rectum and dentate line.
 If rectal retroversion is not possible, the reason should be indicated.
-Recognises and identifies landmarks of complete examination (appendix orifice, ileo-caecal valve, tri-radiate fold or anastomosis/neo-terminal ileum) There is photo-documentation (or video) of significant findings and landmarks of completion
+Recognises and identifies landmarks of complete examination (appendix orifice, ileo-caecal) valve, tri-radiate fold or anastomosis/neo-terminal ileum) There is photo-documentation (or video) of significant findings and landmarks of completion. completion